Maine officer shot and killed by suspect who stole his car, robbed store

 "Our deepest condolences go out to the family of fallen Deputy Sheriff Corporal Eugene Cole," LePage wrote on Twitter.
 If you live in Somerset County and the surrounding area, please cooperate with law enforcement and stay safe."

+"I am deeply saddened to learn Cpl.
+Eugene Cole was killed in the line of duty in Norridgewock this morning," Collins said.
+"Cpl.
+Cole served the citizens of Somerset County for 13 years with honor & distinction, & Maine will be eternally grateful for his brave actions to protect his community."

-The last time a Maine law enforcement officer died in a shooting was 1989, when Detective Giles Landry was shot to death during an investigation of a child abuse complaint, according to WCSH.
+The last time a Maine officer was shot and killed in the line of duty was 29 years ago on March 31, 1989, according to WGME.
+Maine State Police Detective Giles Landry was gunned down in his police cruiser outside a mobile home in Leeds while investigating a child abuse case.

-The incident in Maine comes a day after a gunman critically wounded two Dallas police officers and hurt an employee at a home improvement store led law enforcement on a high-speed car chase before he was captured in a late-night arrest.
+The incident in Maine comes a day after a gunman critically killed one Dallas police officer, wounded a second, and hurt an employee at a home improvement store led law enforcement on a high-speed car chase before he was captured in a late-night arrest.

 Fox News' Shira Bush and The Associated Press contributed to this report.